 Emma Gaeta Var.

 Devoted to growing and propagating Camellias of all types; located at Massee Lane Gardens, host to the Festival of Camellias held each February.
 ACS Convention Registration is now on the ACS Website.
-This years National American Camellia Society's Convention will be held in Covington, Louisiana, January 5 - 8, 2018.
+The National American Camellia Society's Convention will be held February 23-27 in Ft.
+Valley Georgia.
 JOIN the American Camellia Society.
 Their website is an amazing resource for information about camellias, their care, culture and pictures of blooms.

-A great resource of pictures and information of over 3250 Camellia Cultivars and Species
+A great resource of pictures and information for over 3250 Camellia Cultivars and Species

 Members enjoy and provide information about camellias at monthly meetings.
-Their annual show is held at the Gallo Administrative Building and it is truly a beautiful setting.
+Their annual show will be March 18 & 19, 2023 - location to be announced.

 The most famous member – though often not recognized as a camellia – is certainly the tea plant (C. sinensis).
 Among the ornamental species, the Japanese Camellia (C. japonica) (which despite its name is also found in Korea and Eastern China) is perhaps the most widely-known, though most camellias grown for their flowers are cultivars or hybrids.

 The plant genus, its culture, description, journals, books, research, documents and history.
 In 2001, the International Camellia Society launched a program to recognize camellia gardens of excellence.
 There are now 11 of these fine gardens around the world.
 Visitors will find an interesting and sizable collection of camellias, well cared for, attractively planted, and carefully labeled.
 This year's ICS Congress will take place at Lake Maggiore March 26 to 28, 2023.
 A Tour of Tuscany March 21st to 25th and followed by a lakes tour March 29th to 31st.
 Registration: internationalcamellia.org/en-us/home/congress-Italy2023

 SFPCS seeks to encourage greater use and appreciation of camellias and to offer the public helpful information on the cultivation and propagation of these beautiful and versatile plants.
 SFPCS has donated camellia plants to public gardens and parks throughout the San Francisco Peninsula.